Why the Coast Guard is warning boaters about using a recently-authorized fuel

 E15 is normally prohibited between June 1 and Sept.
 15 because of concerns that it adds to smog in high temperatures.

 The EPA has lifted seasonal restrictions on E15 in the past, including after Hurricane Harvey in 2017.
-The Trump administration allowed for selling E15 in the summer months two years later but the rule was struck down by a federal appeals court.
+The Trump administration allowed for selling E15 in the summer months two years later, but a federal appeals court struck down the rule.